-Finding: No disparate impact to minority populations or disproportionate burden to low-income.
+Finding: No disparate impact on minority populations or disproportionate burden to low-income.

-Two routes have assigned fleets: Route 142-Airport (3 buses) and 138-Causeway Connection (six buses).
+Four routes have assigned fleets: Route 142-Airport (3 buses), Route 138-Causeway Connection (six buses), CordoVan routes (two buses), and Route F30 (five buses).
 Route 142 has extra storage space for luggage because it serves Sacramento International Airport.
-Line 138 is jointly operated by SacRT and the Yolo County Transportation District and received grant funds (Electrify America) for a fleet of electric buses.
+Route 138 is jointly operated by SacRT and the Yolo County Transportation District and received grant funds (Electrify America) for a fleet of electric buses.